 Yogurt vs. sour cream might look so similar with some common uses in culinary as both of them are tangy.
 However, they are 2 different things with other distinct characteristics.

 Obviously, yogurt and sour cream are 2 important dairy ingredients that you apply in many cooking recipes to add the tangy taste.
-Sometimes they are used interchangeably as well.
+Plus, they are both excellent substitutes for mascarpone cheese.
+And sometimes they are used interchangeably as well.

 But today, in this article, I will mainly analyze the similarities and dissimilarities between these 2 so that you can see which one is more suitable for you.
 Let’s get started.